Trump says he doesn't trust the jobs data, but Wall Street and economists do

 Hassett blamed a sharp drop in response rates to the government's surveys during and after the pandemic: “When COVID happened, because response rates went down a lot, then revision rates skyrocketed.”

-Yet calculations by Tedeschi show that while revisions spiked after the pandemic, they have since declined and are much smaller than in the 1960s and 1970s.
+Yet calculations by Ernie Tedeschi, an economic adviser to the Biden administration, show that while revisions spiked after the pandemic, they have since declined and are much smaller than in the 1960s and 1970s.

 Other concerns about the government's data